THE STARTING BLOCK

 A Fielkow-Chase Youth Education Initiative

-The Starting Block is delighted to announce our first cohort of students, who will begin instruction in November:
+The Starting Block is delighted to announce our first cohort of students, who graduated from the program on May 24, 2023.

 Jonathan Ashford | Joseph Bain | Bryce Bridges | Ty'Lia Brooks